 These simple suggestions are useful to help young people maintain a healthy weight and avoid eating disorders.

-- Eat regular meals – The British Dietetic Association recommends eating regularly throughout the day which usually means three main meals and three nutritious snacks in between like fruit, yoghurt or nuts.
+- Eat regular meals – The British Dietetic Association recommends regularly eating throughout the day, which usually means three main meals and three nutritious snacks in between like fruit, yogurt, or nuts.

 - Don’t miss meals – long gaps encourage overeating.